GeForce GT 710 vs GTX TITAN Z

 +1324%

-GTX TITAN Z outperforms GT 710 by 1324% based on our aggregated benchmark results.
+GTX TITAN Z outperforms GT 710 by a whopping 1324% based on our aggregate benchmark results.

 GPU architecture, market segment, value for money and other general parameters compared.